 Why steps are important:

-During the 30-day weight loss challenge, your target is 12,000 steps.
+During the 30-day weight loss challenge, your target is 12,000 steps a day.

-A recent study published in the journal, The Obesity Society, concluded that adult dieters who lost 30 pounds and maintained or continued to lose weight tracked 12,000 steps per day.
+A study published in the journal, The Obesity Society, concluded that adult dieters who lost 30 pounds and maintained or continued to lose weight tracked 12,000 steps per day.

 Overweight adults only tracked 6,500 steps.

 Your 12,000 steps are about 6 miles.
 We still encourage you to exercise, but, rest assured, if you hit your 12,000 step target, you are on track to lose weight.
+And yes, it takes some time, but the idea is to incorporate more steps throughout your day.

 Please, no cheating and strapping your watch to the dog.
 And for the over-achievers, you can use our ‘Walking to Lose Weight Chart‘ to set your weekly mileage target.